US STOCKS-Higher bond yields, soft earnings weigh on Wall St

 By Chuck Mikolajczak

-NEW YORK, Oct 25 (Reuters) - U.S. stocks fell on Wednesday, with the Dow Industrials and S&P 500 indexes suffering their worst day in seven weeks, on a batch of soft quarterly earnings and a rise in bond yields.
+NEW YORK, Oct 25 (Reuters) - U.S. stocks slumped on Wednesday, with the Dow Industrials and S&P 500 suffering their worst day in seven weeks, on a batch of soft quarterly earnings and a rise in bond yields.

 Benchmark U.S. 10-year note yields hit a seven-month high of 2.475 percent, buoyed by economic data, recent optimism over progress on tax reform by U.S. President Donald Trump’s administration and anticipation of a nominee to head the Federal Reserve.

 Equities pared losses as yields retreated, following a Fox Business interview with Trump in which he said he was still considering keeping current Fed Chair Janet Yellen in the position.
-The 10-year was last down 9/32 in price to yield 2.4371 percent.
+The 10-year last fell 9/32 in price to yield 2.4371 percent.

 “It is possible the market may be taking some solace that Yellen is still in the mix,” said Mike Beale, senior managing director at U.S. Bank Private Wealth Management in Portland, Oregon.